crc32/crc32-sitefiles/content/posts/my-cv.md

 - Raised $3.5M in private equity, $11M in private loan funds, and $2.5M in public loans for the Mayton Inn.
 - Developed and submitted the site plan, minor special use permit, development review board, and variance applications for the Inn.
 - Negotiated construction and development contracts with a variety of trades and vendors.
-- Financed, built, and opened The King's Daughters Inn during the market downturn of 2008-2009.
+- Financed, built, and opened The King’s Daughters Inn during the market downturn of 2008-2009.
 - Managed outside counsel in the successful syndication of federal and state historic tax credits during the market crash of 2008.
 - Oversee all aspects of IT, bookkeeping, reservations, and guest relations.
 - Develop in-house tools to assist in the automation and execution of work tasks by others.